Episode

 .

-the way the cookie crumbles sometimes.
-We've just got to try to keep
+Kent: That's the way the cookie crumbles sometimes.
+We've just got to try to keep the team strong.

 .